 Rev. Margaret Minnicks is an ordained Bible teacher.
 She writes many articles that are Bible lessons.

-A Harvest: Physical or Spiritual
+The Harvest: Physical and Spiritual

-Crops deserve prayers for a bountiful harvest.
-However, praying for a spiritual harvest in the Kingdom of God is the type of harvest that brings lost souls to Jesus Christ.
+A spiritual harvest is much different from a physical harvest.
+Prayers for a physical harvest are for crops.
+However, prayers are also needed for a spiritual harvest in the Kingdom of God.
+That is the type of harvest that brings lost souls to Jesus Christ.

 A spiritual harvest in the Bible is the acceptance of Jesus Christ as one's Savior and Lord.
 A spiritual harvest is so important that Jesus used the words, "spiritual harvest" in many of His parables and on other occasions.
 For instance, He said to His disciples:

 "The harvest is plentiful, but the laborers are few; therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest" (Matthew 9:36–38).

 Two groups are included in those verses:

 - plenty of lost souls